| The Web Retailing Example - Drilling Down Newsletter #

 Note to readers: the business being discussed

+below is an online / offline stock brokerage.
 Q: We're trying to develop an action-oriented customer retention

 program and are starting to build our trip